vnegi1011/background_on_back/README.md

 # background_on_back

-A new Flutter plugin project.
+Flutter plugin to handle backgound the app on pressing back button instead of quitting app.

 ## Getting Started